ImageMagick/Usage-Markdown/thumbnails/index.md

 Schemes include...

--   Save the main photo image in the lossy JPEG format at the size you want or need, then use the same name for the generated thumbnail but using the GIF image format.
-    EG Same filename but a different format and suffix.
+-   Save the main photo image in the lossy JPEG format at the size you want or need, then use the same name for the generated thumbnail but using the GIF image format. e.g. Same filename but a different format and suffix.
     Main Image: `photo_name.jpg` ![](../img_www/space.gif) Thumbnail: `photo_name.gif`
 -   Store the thumbnails with the same name in a sub-directory called for example "`thumbs`" or whatever is convenient for you.
     Main Image: `photo_name.jpg` ![](../img_www/space.gif) Thumbnail: `thumbs/photo_name.jpg`